Black Stork in a Landscape

-Black Stork in a Landscape is an 18th-century watercolor painting of a woolly-necked stork.
-The painting, which is currently in the collection the Metropolitan Museum of Art, was commissioned by Claude Martin as part of a series of 658 ornithological paintings.
+Black Stork in a Landscape is a late 18th-century watercolor painting of a woolly-necked stork, painted in India for a Western patron.
+The painting, which is now in the Metropolitan Museum of Art, New York, was done in watercolor on European paper, by an unknown Indian artist, in what is known as the Company style.
+These were paintings by Indian artists for a Western market; many showed the fauna of India.

+The work is traceable to a series of 658 ornithological paintings of birds that the French-born Major-General Claude Martin commissioned for his private collection.

 Description

 The painting depicts a Woolly-necked stork (Ciconia episcopus), a large wading bird that includes the Indian subcontinent in its range.
-Done in watercolor on European paper, the work was produced by an unknown Indian artist, in what is known as the Company style.
-The work is traceable to a series of 658 paintings of birds that the French-born Major-General Claude Martin commissioned for his private collection.

 The way in which the painting is executed implies that the anonymous author was familiar with the Woolly-necked stork; notably, the stork is shown to be crossing its right foot over its left, the standard posture of a stork.